LibrePass/LibrePass-Docs/api/Auth.md

 - `user`: User ID.
 - `code`: Verification code.

-**Response:** Returns a standard response indicating the success or failure of email verification.
+**Response:** Redirects to a page with information about a correctly verified email address or returns failure of email verification.

 #### 6. Resend Verification Email